-Sakimba is an Assistant Researcher for the Amboseli Conservation Program.
+Sakimba is currently pursuing a PhD at the University of Lyon 2 in France.
+He previously worked as an Assistant Researcher for the Amboseli Conservation Program.
 He holds a Bachelor of Science (Wildlife Management and Conservation) degree from the University of Nairobi and a Master of Science degree in Range Management from the same University.
 Prior to joining the ACP, he worked as an Ecological Assistant at South Rift Land Owners Association.
 At ACP, he is involved in projects dealing with the Dynamics of Predation on Spatial -temporal Basis and in Human Ecology.
 His other interests include: GIS, remote sensing, satellite imagery, ecological monitoring, land use change and ecosystem vulnerability.

 Amboseli Conservation Program works closely with the African Conservation Centre.
 ACP's offices are located in the African Conservation Centre, off Langata Road.

 NEWS FROM ACP